 If you have been spending money on Google Ads, it’s crucial to run an audit on those campaigns.
 Don’t waste any more time and money wondering if you are losing out to the competition or wasting bids on terms that don’t convert.
 A thorough review of your Google PPC spend will include the following elements:

-Quality - Are your campaigns actually approved by Google?
-High Quality Scores on your landing pages have a huge impact on campaign performance, improving your rankings, lowering your costs and increasing your return on ad spend (ROAS).
+- Quality - Are your campaigns actually approved by Google?
+High Quality Scores on your landing pages have a huge impact on campaign performance, improving your rankings, lowering your costs and increasing your ROAS.

 Using these tips you can improve your ROAS and reduce the cost of acquisition to make the most of your Google Ads spend.